superlinked/superlinked/docs/run-in-production/overview.md

 # Overview

-[Superlinked Server](https://github.com/superlinked/superlinked/tree/main/server) allows you to leverage the power of Superlinked in deployable projects.
-With a single script, you can deploy a Superlinked-powered app instance that creates REST endpoints and connects to external Vector Databases.
+The [Superlinked Server](https://pypi.org/project/superlinked-server/) allows you to leverage the power of Superlinked in deployable projects.
+With a single command, you can run a Superlinked-powered app instance that creates REST endpoints and connects to external Vector Databases.
 This makes it an ideal solution for those seeking an easy-to-deploy environment for their Superlinked projects.

 To get started, check out the [Superlinked Server Setup](setup/index.md).